What can we offer you?

 There are two pre-schools in Lushington.
 Both of them are run by local “mama's” who have no formal education in child-care.
 Volunteers can be a big help in the pre-schools by giving practical examples of age appropriate games and lessons that can be later implemented by the caregivers once the volunteers leave.
 The language in the pre-schools is primarily Xhosa, however English can be introduced to children at this young age to help set the foundation for further learning as they enter primary school.

-A few years ago, Mziwemfundo Junior Secondary School (Grade 8 – Grade 10) in Lushington were donated ten second-hand computers for student use.
-To date, they have never been used, as the current teachers don't have proper computer skills to instruct students.
-Since computer literacy is so important in modern day life, volunteers can play a major role by teaching basic computer skills, which will benefit students later on in life.
+A few years ago Jeanette Mahonga Primary school (Grade 1 - 7) were donated 20 second hand computers for student use of which only 8 work.
+To date, they have been hardly used as the teachers are understaffed and don't have proper computer skills to instruct students.
+Since computer literacy is so important in modern day life, volunteers can play a major role by teaching basic computer skills, which will benefit students later in life.

 During the school day, children are not exposed to arts or sports.
 After school, children typically play in the village without adult supervision.
 This is the ideal time to introduce children to sports, games and other artistic activities.
 Best known sports are soccer for boys and netball for girls, but volunteers are encouraged to introduce other sports like karate, dance, gymnastics, etc. These activities will be organised for primary school children and will teach them important life-skills such us winning and loosing, working as a team, etc.